 3. Proactively Keep Everyone on the Same Page

 Establish processes to disseminate decisions.
 It’s easy to let updates fall to the wayside when relaying it to your remote team members, especially when they’re not physically there as you work through it.
 With so much attention on COVID-19, it can also be difficult to stay focused when everyone’s mind is elsewhere.
-Creating recurring team updates, stand-up meetings, or even creating checklists for who handles what can keep everyone in the loop.
+Creating recurring team updates, stand-up meetings, or even creating checklists for who handles what can keep everyone on track despite all the current distractions.

 4. Build Team Bonding Occasions

-There are so many different ways you can bring the team together.
-Try holding a once yearly all-hands retreat, setting a book club over Skype, or even expensing a drink for a virtual happy hour.
+There are so many different ways you can bring the team together, even when you’re physically separated.
+Attempt a book club meeting over Skype, or hold a virtual happy hour.
 If employees are house-bound, try holding a web-based Show & Tell where they can use interesting items from around their homes to prompt discussion and a few laughs.
 A laid back occasion is sometimes what you need to encourage others to chat and learn about one another.
-It’s often those moments that build the bonds and create personal investment into your team’s work and goals, and uncover the strength within your teams.
+It’s often those moments that forge bonds, develop personal investment into your team’s work and goals, and uncover the strength within your teams.

 Georgette Eva is the Community & Events Manager of Croissant, the app that gives access to coworking spaces on demand and makes the world your office.
 She and her team work remotely, exploring coworking spaces and new cities, but they’ll come together to cowork in New York or have a book club meeting over Skype.